IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 ----------------------
 Piezoelectric material properties involve many parameters which can be difficult to obtain.
 For simplicity of computations, the input in **WaveProSHM** is simplified to indispensable parameters only which usually can be found in manufacturers' datasheets.
-Also the convention of symbols is kept the same as in typical datasheets.
+Also, the convention of symbols is kept the same as in typical datasheets.
 Please refer to :cite:p:`Deraemaeker2007,Rusu2020,efunda` for more details about piezoelectric material definitions and dependency of parameters.

 The definition of damping coefficients is the same as for the case of `Isotropic material`_.